 - Limited dexterity that may make holding or manipulating books more difficult

 Ways to provide Alt.
 Text:

-- Optical Character Recognition (OCR) scanning -- converts a scanned image of text into
+- Optical Character Recognition (OCR) scanning -- converts a scanned image of text into real text

 - DRC has the ability to scan documents with a high-speed scanner and use OCR to convert the page images to text.
 This includes scanning textbooks if we can't find an already accessible alternative.

 - Scanning textbooks involves cutting off the spine to access the pages, but the DRC will rebind the book with spiral binding, which the bookstore will accept as a return.